MAGPIE: Multilevel-Adaptive-Guided Solver for Ptychographic Phase Retrieval: Surrogate Minimization

 \end{itemize} \end{proposition} The detailed proof of this proposition appears in Appendix~\ref{app:proof_mm_cond}.
 The first statement is straightforward to verify.
 To establish inequality~\eqref{eqn:major}, we use the definitions in Eqs.~\eqref{eqn:exit_misfit} and~\eqref{eqn:quadratic_surrogate} and verify the result for each $\Phi_k$.
 A similar proof can be found in~\cite{MM_phaseretrieval}.
 The proof of the final statement is adapted from~\cite{mm_convergence}.

-Furthermore, minimizing the surrogate (see~ Eqn.~\eqref{eqn:surrogate_minimization}) provides a descent direction for the original objective function, as implied in the following proposition: \begin{proposition}[Convergence and optimality] Suppose that the quadratic surrogate $\widetilde{\Phi}\left(\bm{z} ; \bm{z}^{(j)}\right)$, given in Eqn.~\eqref{eqn:quadratic_surrogate} has a global minimum $\bm{z}^{(j+1)}$.
+Furthermore, minimizing the surrogate (see~ Eqn.~\eqref{eqn:surrogate_minimization}) provides a descent direction for the original objective function, as implied in the following proposition: \begin{proposition}[{Monotone descent and stationarity}] Suppose that the quadratic surrogate $\widetilde{\Phi}\left(\bm{z} ; \bm{z}^{(j)}\right)$, given in Eqn.~\eqref{eqn:quadratic_surrogate} has a global minimum $\bm{z}^{(j+1)}$.
 Then, for all $j=0,1,\dots$, we have

 Additionally,

 \end{proposition} The detailed proof of this proposition appears in Appendix~\ref{app:proof_convergence_iterative_surrogate}.
 The monotonicity inequality follows directly from Proposition~\ref{prop:mm_cond}, and the first-order optimality of $\Phi$ follows from the corresponding first-order optimality condition on the quadratic surrogate, with $\mathcal{R}_k$ specified in~\eqref{eqn:specification}.
 This is a standard result of a majorization–minimization algorithm~\cite{mm_convergence}.